bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 logical.vector
 ```

-To refer to elements in the vector:
+To refer to specific elements in the vector, use square brackets.
+Because vectors are one dimensional (unlike a two-dimensional matrix), only a single number can be specified in the brackets.
+If you want more than one element, you can specify a range (with `:`) or a vector (with `c()`).

 ```r
 character.vector